top of page

 The Cabin gives access to an axe to cut past obstacles, a match box for crafting torches and a narrative readable.
 There are also plenty of berries for the player to collect.

-Summit Cabin A.png
+Summit Cabin B

 a.
 Cabin area, includes the axe head for crafting, narrative readable, lots of wood and a locked chest.